AdobeDocs/experience-platform.en/help/sources/tutorials/ui/on-demand-ingestion.md

 * [Sources](../../home.md): Experience Platform allows data to be ingested from various sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
 * [Dataflows](../../../dataflows/home.md): A dataflow is a representation of data jobs that move data across Platform.
 Dataflows are configured across different services, helping move data from source connectors to target datasets, to Identity Service and Real-Time Customer Profile, and to Destinations.
-* [Sandboxes](../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../sandboxes/home.md): Experience Platform provides virtual sandboxes that partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 ## Create a dataflow on demand {#create-a-dataflow-on-demand}

 Navigate to the *[!UICONTROL Dataflows]* tab of the sources workspace.
-From here, find the dataflow that you want to run on demand and then select the  the ellipses (**`...`**) beside your dataflow name.
+From here, find the dataflow that you want to run on demand, and then select the ellipses (**`...`**) beside your dataflow name.

 ![A list of dataflows in the sources workspace.](../../images/tutorials/on-demand/select-dataflow.png)